 Whilst less common, you can also bet on the top scorer in other cups, such as the FA Cup or League Cup.
-As ever, understanding the market and the structure of the event is key if you want to give yourself the best chance of making a profit.
+As ever, understanding the market and the structure of the event is key if you want to give yourself the best chance of getting a net win.

 When it comes to tournaments with group phases, such as the World Cup or Champions League, it can really pay to consider the fixtures.
 If the players at the top of the market don’t seem to offer great value, perhaps there is a better pick at longer odds whose team has been blessed with an easy draw.
 If Lionel Messi’s Argentina are in the proverbial Group of Death whilst Robert Lewandowski’s Poland have the easiest group going, the latter is likely to offer more value.
 With a bit of luck he might be able to hit a hat-trick and perhaps a brace against the group’s minnows and five goals could see him in the mix, even if Poland don’t go too far beyond the next round.